joshuar/elastic-stack-examples/AU-Politician-Entitlements-Expenses/README.md

 # Directories

 * `Data`: cleaned data files used to import the data with Logstash.
+* `Elasticsearch`: Elasticsearch snapshot of the index containing the imported data, used by Kibana.
 * `Logstash`: Logstash configuration files used to import the data.
-* `Elasticsearch`: Elasticsearch snapshot of the index containing the imported data, used by Kibana.
+* `Kibana`: Kibana dashboards, visualizations and searches pre-configured for the data.

 # Usage